Satwant-Singh-ADS/Covid_Prevalance/readme.md

 # Covid-19 Prevalance
-This code processes wastewater data to estimate the SARS-CoV-2 concentration over time for each state in the United States.
+This code estimates true new infections of COVID-19 over time in each state of the US based on a combination of wastewater data and seroprevalence data.

-The resulting data can be used to create heatmaps that can be used to visualize changes in the SARS-CoV-2 concentration over time.
+## Summary
-These heatmaps can provide valuable insights into the spread of the virus, allowing public health officials to make informed decisions about how to respond to the pandemic.
+The code obtains the COVID-19 wastewater concentration data, smooths it and scales it in a way that during the early part of the pandemic the time-series matches with that obtained by processing seroprevalence data.
+The output is `ww_ts`, which holds the time series data of estimated new COVID-19 infections for each state over days since January 23, 2020.
 <br>

-This code is written in Python and uses the following libraries:
+The Python code uses the following libraries:

 <br>
 csaps==1.1.0<br>